grqphical/sword/README.md

 # sword - A lightweight web framework built around the Golang Standard Library HTTP server
 [![Go Tests](https://github.com/grqphical/sword/actions/workflows/go.yml/badge.svg)](https://github.com/grqphical/sword/actions/workflows/go.yml)

-I made this as a personal tool to improve the design of my API's.
+I made this as a personal tool to improve the design of my APIs.
 The only difference this library makes is that it allows for better management of middleware and explicitly returning errors from handlers

 ## Installation